michaelbragagnolo/MasterThesis/README.md

 In order to improve its performance or expand its set of capabilities, the target system powered by a continual learning strategy is required to learn from a non-stationary stream of experiences.
 The `benchmarks` are recipes that specify how this stream of data is created by defining the originating dataset and the contents of the stream.
-Benchmarks hereafter are (so far) based on reshaped versions of well-known datasets such as MNIST, CIFAR-100.
+Benchmarks hereafter are (so far) based on reshaped versions of well-known datasets such as MNIST and CIFAR-100.

 Technique | Benchmark | Implemented (Y/N)
 ---|---------------------|-----